 3- Invest in Health Savings Accounts

-To contribute to an HSA, you must be covered under a high deductible health plan (HDHP).
+One income investing strategy is to contribute to an HSA.
+To participate, you must be covered under a high deductible health plan (HDHP).
 For 2021, the health plan must have a deductible of at least $1,400 for self-only coverage or $2,800 for family coverage.
 Contributions to health savings accounts are tax-deductible if you are enrolled in a high deductible health plan, and the withdrawals for eligible healthcare expenses are also tax-free.
-Which means you are able to lower your taxes while allowing money in a health savings accounts to grow and potentially boost your retirement savings.
+This means you are able to lower your taxes while allowing money in health savings accounts to grow and potentially boost your retirement savings.

 Contributions to health savings accounts are capped at $3,600 per year for single coverage and $7,200 for family coverage.
 Assuming that you make a maximum contribution of $3,600 each year to your health savings account annually while incurring healthcare expenses of $600 per year, you would have approximately $209,000 after 30 years if you earn a 5% average rate of return by investing the money.
 After age 65, you can withdraw funds from the health savings account for any purpose other than healthcare expenses by paying normal income tax.
 The health savings account can not only help you in meeting your healthcare expenses but also help you lower your taxable income while contributing to the account.

 Teachers need to take proactive steps and start investing as early as possible to amplify their retirement savings.
+Ideally, you want your transition into retirement to be seamless, so that you can maintain the same level of income and lifestyle to match.
 Defined benefit plans can fall short of adequately replacing the income of teachers during retirement.
 By actively investing in secondary retirement plans, such as defined contribution plans, individual retirement plans, and other investment accounts, it can help bridge the shortfall, allowing teachers to retire more comfortably.